OMNIA, ESPOO ADULT EDUCATION CENTRE

 1. Contact information of the Adult Education Centre’s customer service

-email: espoon.tyovaenopisto@omnia.fi
+Email: espoon.tyovaenopisto@omnia.fi

-tel: 020 692 444, Mon–Thu from 12:30 to 15:30
+Tel.: 020 692 444, Mon–Thu 12:30-15:30

-service point: Itätuulenpiha 1
+Street address: Itätuulenpiha 1

 2. Enrolment terms

-• Enrolments are binding.
+• Enrolment is binding.

 • A place on the course is personal and cannot be transferred to another person.

 • Our courses are for students aged 16 years or older.
+See payment terms.

 • Enrolment for courses is via the Ilmonet.fi online service or by phone.